3reality-support/ThirdReality-ChatGPT/README.md

 For more in-depth instructions, please consult the [images/README.md](images/README.md) file, which also explains how to re-flash the speaker if necessary.
 This ensures a smooth experience with the `r3_talk` project and maximizes the functionality of our `Linux speaker`.

 ## Operation Instruction of the Debug Board
-connect the speaker to your computer like the following picture

 * typc-c port: Ensure that the USB Type-C interface of the debug board is correctly connected to the speaker as shown in the following figure.
 If it is inserted in reverse, no log information will be displayed through the serial port.
 * power: power supply
 * log: need to use a data cable